bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 <https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence#Kullback.E2.80.93Leibler_divergence_for_multivariate_normal_distributions>`__.

-And now that we have a concrete formula for the overall objective, it's straight forward to perform stochastic gradient descent either via by manually working the derivatives or using some automatic differentiation.
+And now that we have a concrete formula for the overall objective, it's straight forward to perform stochastic gradient descent either by manually working the derivatives or using some form of automatic differentiation.

 |h3| 3.4 Generating New Samples |h3e|

-Finally, we get to an interesting part of our network.
+Finally, we get to the interesting part of our model.
 After all that training we can finally try to generate some new observations using our implicit generative model.
-Even though we did all that work with the "reparameterization trick" and KL divergence, we still only need our implicit generative model from Section 2.1 [1]_.
+Even though we did all that work with the "reparameterization trick" and KL divergence, we still only need our implicit generative model from Section 2.1.

 .. figure:: /images/variational_autoencoder4.png
   :width: 250px